OneClickLeverage/Cream-Leverage-Contract/README.md

 ### Contract Wallet
 Contract wallet that creates and closes leverage and deleverages positions is a modified fork of Instadap's DSA contract.

-※We built the contract wallet because it turned out that it's impossible to let users take leverage position with ordinary contracts working as a proxy between the user and cream contract.
+※Note: We built the contract wallet because it turned out that it's impossible to let users take leverage position with ordinary contracts working as a proxy between the user and cream contract.

 In that architecture, cr/cytoken that user would get is always sent to the contract instead of the user.
 This is because `msg.sender` is the proxy contract, and the contract cannot send cr/cytoken back to a user unless it has 0 debt.